Skip to main content

 As this affects the default app, this is a bug in React Native macOS!

 The production builds work as expected.
-If there are errors, the recommended approach is to make a release build every time.
+If there are errors, click "Dismiss" to dismiss the error, close the app, and make a release build.

 Native Module